carsondarrow/lis4369/a3/README.md

 ## Carson Darrow

-### Assignment 3 Requirements:
+### Assignment 4 Requirements:

 Three Parts:

-1. Backward Engineer python program
+1. Assignment requirements, as per A4.
-2. Upload A3 ipynb file with working link
+2. Screenshots as per examples below, including graph.
 3. Chapter Questions (Chs 5-6)

 #### README.md file should include the following items:

 * Course title, your name, assignment requirements, as per A1
-* Link to A3 ipynb file [paint_estimate.ipynb](a3_painting_estimator/paint_estimate.ipynb)
+* Link to A4 ipynb file [a4.ipynb](a4.ipynb)
-* Screenshot of Paint Estimator in Visual Studio Code
+* Restart & Clear Output
-* Screenshot of Paint Estimator in JuoyterNotebook
+* Restart & Run All
 * Bitbucket repo links

 > This is a blockquote.